APJansen/TDUr/README.md

 \sum_{s_b=0}^7\sum_{f_b=0}^{7-s_b} \sum_{h_b=0}^{6 - s_b - f_b} \binom{6}{h_r} \binom{6}{h_b} \binom{8}{m_r + m_b} =
 21,342,488 -->

-Unlike more complicated games like backgammon, or even worse chess or go, here this does still fit in memory.
+Unlike more complicated games like Backgammon, or even worse chess or go, here this does still fit in memory.
 So it _is_ possible to not use a neural network but explicitly tabulate all possible afterstates and estimate a value for each one separately.

 Nevertheless, this is still not the best way to go, because there will be no generalization from states to other similar states whatsoever.
 The agent will have to visit each of these states many times during training to obtain a good approximation of the value function.
-In contrast with a neural network, states that are very similar will have similar values, and the network will learn which differences are important and which are not.
+In contrast, with a neural network states that are very similar will have similar values, and the network will learn which differences are important and which are not.
+In this way, instead of learning a value for each afterstate separately, we only have to learn the weights of the neural network, and using only on the order of a few thousand weights will suffice.

 <a name="plcy"/>